P

 Pink Salmon Appearance

-Despite their name, wild pink salmon do not have predominately pink scales; rather, the flesh underneath is pink.
+Despite their name, wild pink salmon do not have predominantly pink scales; rather, the flesh underneath is pink.
 Breeding males have red sides with greenish-brown blotches and dark backs.
 Breeding females appear similar; however, their coloration is duller than that of males.
 Both sexes feature a steel blue or blue-green dorsum with silver sides and a white belly, though their color fades to a pale grey during spawning.

-These fish have six types of fins: an adipose fin, a dorsal fin, a caudal fin, pelvic fins, an anal fin and pectoral fins.
-The adipose and dorsal fins as well as the dorsal region sport oval spots.
+These fish have six types of fins: an adipose fin, a dorsal fin, a caudal fin, pelvic fins, an anal fin, and pectoral fins.
+The adipose and dorsal fins, as well as the dorsal region, sport oval spots.
 During spawning, males develop a hump on their backs, earning the species the nickname “humpback salmon” or “humpies.”

 This species is the smallest of the North American Pacific salmon.
 Individuals typically weigh between 3.5 and five pounds and measure 20-25 inches long.
 The biggest individual on record weighed 15 pounds and measured 30 inches in length.